ITHelpDec/CPP-High-Performance/Chapter 12 - Coroutines and Lazy Generators/README.md

 * [Using a custom iterator (lazy)](iterator.cpp)
 * [Using the Ranges library (lazy)](lazy_range.cpp)
 * [Using coroutines with our Generator class (lazy)](lazy_coro.cpp)

+Next rant - it's all well and good providing examples of this eager and lazy evaluation, but if we say...
+> _"This implementation is very efficient."_

+...on page 429 for the custom iterator, then it would help to have a visible benchmark of how and why it's more efficient.

+I'll probably do one anyway, but the point still stands – make the how and why clear.

 #
 ### ...work in progress